enjoeyland/excel2ppt-nametag-generator/README.md

 This project automates the process of generating nametags by extracting data from an Excel file and inserting it into a PowerPoint template, creating a printable format.
 It reads information from the Excel file and applies it to PowerPoint slides, using a sample template that you design in advance.
 Each row in the Excel file corresponds to a nametag, and the script customizes the slides based on the template's layout and design.

 The generated PowerPoint slides are ready for printing, making the process quick and efficient for generating nametags in bulk.
-Creating professional nametags has never been easier—give it a try now!"
+Creating professional nametags has never been easier—give it a try now!

 ![Automatic Printable NameTag Generator Introduction](img/introduction.png)